The-SMTSci/FlexSpec1/Code/FlexSpec/UserInterface/README.rst

 README
 ======

+Testing can be done with Chrome in incognito mode (does't clutter up cookies).

 This approach uses a "matched class" and a "data driven" approach.
+The 'def send_state(self) is the gateway to Flex dispatch server for
+    each class.

+FlexSpec.py - instantiate/layout the gadgets we're currently supporting:
+   KzinBokeh.py
+   Collimator.py
+   GratingBokey.py GrratingDefinition.py
+   ParallacticAngle.py
+   Shutter.py  (Needs to be developed fully)

+Other Gadgets:
+      EEPROMBokeh.py
+      BlinkyBokeh.h

+Good to have:
+     Site.py
+     TargetsBokeh.py
+     FITS/FITS.py       -- brew up header for the instrument

+The objects to use/develop:

+    BlinkyBokeh.py       - Test more than anything
+    CameraFocusBokeh.py  - NOT the 'camera' lens
+    Collimator.py        - drive the collimator motors
+    EEPROMBokeh.py       - manage an eeprom filesystem     FlexEEPROM.py        -
+    FITS.py              - FlexSpec FITS header details, fits format FlexSpec.py          - A class for the device itself GratingBokeh.py      - Motors and configuration of  a grating GratingDefinition.py - Definition of lots of gratings to choose Guider.py            - NOT focus/rotate the guider
+    KzinBokeh.py         - Manage the cal lamps and the shutter LampBokeh.py         - ?
+    Network.py           - GUI/Dispatch server management
+    ParallacticAngle.py  - pangle - get/report the parallactic angle
+    Shutter.py           - Deal with the shutter itself Site.py              - Site details
+    SlitBokeh.py         - Select and manage slit details TargetsBokeh.py      - NOT state the curent target details

+TBD: FITS.py, Site,Targets.
+Network

+Not clearly defined....
+FlexPublish.py       -

+RunFlexSpec

 Two classes -- A python class at the Bokeh level and a C++ class in the Arduino have their data synchronized.
 The user's request is tested and all